 Papers in Review

 “Hopping on the Localness Craze: What Brewers Want from State-Grown Hops.”
 In Review.
-Coauthors: Trey Malone & Rob Sirrine
+Coauthors: Trey Malone and Rob Sirrine

 Consumers habitually support local food and drink, but locally grown products often come from less developed value chains with lower quality control standards; something suppliers must consider.
 We use survey results from 50 Michigan craft breweries to determine what drives the decision to purchase local hops.
-A linear probability model is undertaken to determine how perceived consistency, attitudes towards localness, and other factors impact hop purchasing decisions.
+A generalized linear model using a quasi-maximum likelihood estimator is employed to determine how perceived consistency, attitudes towards localness, and other factors impact hop purchasing decisions.
 The model indicates consistency of inputs is the leading driver of purchasing locally grown products, and beliefs about localness stimulating the economy or helping the environment is not enough to drive local purchasing.

 Papers in Progress

-“How many regulations does it take to get a beer?”
-Coauthors: Dustin Chambers & Trey Malone.
+“How many regulations does it take to get a beer?
+The economic geography of beer regulations.”
+Coauthors: Dustin Chambers and Trey Malone.